 Entering students who have completed advanced placement courses in high school and have taken the Advanced Placement Program (AP) examinations should have the official College Board transcript showing their results sent at Enrollment Services at the Mount Vernon Campus.
-Skagit Valley College offers credit for any AP test with a score of 3 or above.
 See the AP Test Score Equivalencies Table.